 Edge operations

-This section describes the main operating procedures for standard tasks that must be carried out when managing Cumulocity IoT Edge.
+This section describes the main operating procedures for standard tasks that must be carried out when managing Cumulocity Edge.

 Restarting the Edge appliance